General Virginia Birding Classic FAQs

 Birding on all public lands—regardless of the government entity that owns and manages them—is allowed as long as all other rules are followed, including those regarding fees/permits and hours of operation (Rule II.4).

-Yes, eBird is an excellent tool for doing exactly what we are asking you to do: track location and bird species seen at a given time.
-The eBird trip-report function will give the Virginia Birding Classic team everything they need to evaluate many submissions easily, while also tracking where and what is seen in the competition throughout the years.
+The eBird trip-report function will give your Virginia Birding Classic team everything they need to evaluate many submissions spanning multiple properties each, while also tracking where and what is seen in the competition throughout the years.
+See this information on how to use eBird for the Classic.

 The event is during Spring Gobbler hunting season.
 Do we need to avoid public lands where hunting is allowed?

-No. While accessing a property that allows hunting during an open hunting season requires a little more knowledge, preplanning, and courtesy, as long as the property isn’t closed for other uses during hunting season, birders are welcome to access them.
+No. While accessing a property that allows hunting during an open hunting season requires a little more knowledge, preplanning, and courtesy, as long as the property isn’t closed for other uses during hunting season birders are welcome to access them.
 For instance, most of DWR’s Wildlife Management Areas allow hunting during Spring Gobbler season, which runs from the 2nd Saturday in April for 5 weeks (35 days), wildlife viewers are welcome to use WMAs as well.
 Some commonsense safety measures will ensure everyone stays safe and wildlife viewers and hunters can both enjoy their time recreating in the outdoors.
-Learn more about Best Practices for visitors to WMAs here.
+Learn more about best practices for visitors to WMAs.

 What can we use to identify birds?